 The poverty of India fell from about 45 % in 1993-94 to 37.2% in 2004-05.
 This further reduced to 21.9% 2011-12.

 The social groups most susceptible to poverty are Scheduled Castes (SC) and Scheduled Tribes (ST).
-The rural agricultural labour and the urban casual labour amongst the economics groups are considered to the most vulnerable.
+The rural agricultural labour and the urban casual labour amongst the economic groups are considered to be the most vulnerable.

 In India, the proportion of poor people differs from state to state.
 The recent estimates show that Bihar and Odisha continue to be the most impoverished states with poverty rates of 33.7% and 37.6%, respectively.

 Global poverty has fallen drastically.
 In China and Southeast Asian countries, rapid economic growth and massive investments in human resources have improved the poverty scenario.

 A variety of causes has led to the state of poverty in India.
 Some of these are explained in the chapter on poverty as a challenge.
 Let us discuss these:

 - Low level of economic development is considered to be the historical reason for the widespread poverty of India.
 The colonial government policies ruined the traditional handicrafts and textile industries and many others.